Lenders: Their responsibilities to you

 - the purpose of the credit contract

-The lender also has to ask you questions to find out whether the agreement:
+The lender also has to consider whether the agreement:

 - requires you to make any lump sum payment instead of, or in addition to, any regular payments

-- is a credit sale of property, if you will not be given or sent the property within 20 working days of the agreement
+- is a credit sale of property and you will not be given or sent the property within 20 working days of the agreement

 - is a refinancing agreement (where you pay off all or part of an unpaid balance on an existing agreement)